lourdes-gomez/lourdes-gomez/README.md

-## Hey there, I'm Lourdes
+## Hey there, I'm Lourdes👋

-Welcome to my profile, curious minds! 👋 I'm an technical engineer turned into data enthusiast, fueled by an insistent curiosity for knowledge in the realms of data science and artificial intelligence.
+Welcome to my profile, curious minds!:basecampy: I'm an technical engineer turned into data enthusiast, fueled by an insistent curiosity for knowledge in the realms of data science and artificial intelligence.
 With a love for solving problems🛠️ and a passion for new technologies💻, I'm here to explore the data world🌐!

 <br/>